mshima/generator-jhipster-liquibase/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > JHipster blueprint, Incremental liquibase blueprint for jhipster

+# An alternative is provided by main jhipster

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) blueprint, that is meant to be used in a JHipster application.